 In the Messages app, a redesign makes it quicker to reply to incoming texts, and a new "Scribble" feature allows you to write replies on the Apple Watch face with a finger.

 watchOS 3 was released to public on Tuesday, September 13, following several months of beta testing.
-It requires iOS 10, which was also released on September 13.
+It requires iOS 10 to install, which was also released on September 13.

 New Watch Faces